 We spent our first day in Malta exploring Valletta and the Three Cities, or at least one of them in depth – namely Birgu (Vittoriosa).
 Wandering round gave us a good taste for the place and we took a ridiculous amount of photos.
-Overall, we weren’t in love with it, but see more on that in our conclusion at the end of this post…
+Overall, we weren’t in love with Malta, but see more on that in my conclusion at the end of this post…

 Valletta – a honey-coloured fortress city full of Baroque architecture – is the capital of Malta.
 The Three Cities is an area of, unsurprisingly, three cities built in very close proximity to each other around the Grand Harbour.
 The Three Cities is just over the water from Valletta so it’s ideal to see both in a day – we only saw Birgu properly, but you could easily do the other two as well.

 When we were there, Malta didn’t just do April showers, but also April gale-force-winds that wreck your hair and freeze you half to death.
 But we still managed to cover a lot of ground.
 It’s small and perfectly walkable.